nb-hmd/HIT-Ticket-Management-System/README.md

 ## 📞 Support

-For support and queries, please contact the development team or create an issue in this repository.
+For support and queries, please contact me or create an issue in this repository. aneebahmed11@outlook.com | aneebahmed91@gmail.com

 ---